 A kidney flush, more popularly known as a cleanse, is a kind of detox diet designed to support kidney function.
 There are numerous variations of a kidney cleanse and they may differ with regards to the duration of the cleanse, how restrictive it is, and what foods to eat or avoid.

 Proponents of kidney cleanse diets claim that they can help the kidneys get rid of accumulated toxins and other waste products and lower the risk of kidney diseases.
 However, at present, there is a lack of scientific evidence that validates any particular kidney cleanse process.
+Also, some experts believe that a kidney flush might harm the kidneys.
 Having said that, upping your fluid intake and adding the foods suggested in a kidney-flush diet to your regular meal plans may be beneficial for your general health and wellbeing.

 It is important to keep in mind that a kidney cleanse is not for everyone.
 Especially, if you have existing kidney disease or other health concerns, you need to talk to your physician about any changes in your diet, eating patterns, or supplement use.
 If you don’t have any existing medical conditions, you may still want to figure out if you even need to flush your kidneys.
 The next section can help you gain that clarity.